chiroptical/snail/README.md

 Interpreters"-like tutorials and they all use a structural aware parser relatively similar to this one.
 However, there are some pretty subtle issues with most of the ones I have seen.
-For example, the two examples below parse as a single lexeme in a lot of examples.
-Even Haskell's parser has a [similar issue][haskell-parse-issue] to this one!
+For example, the two examples below parse as two lexemes in a lot of examples.
+Even Haskell's parser has [this issue][haskell-parse-issue]!

 ```
 (1a)